-As of December 31, 2021, we had approximately \$234.4 million of federal and \$75.6 million of state net operating loss, or NOL, carryforwards.
+As of December 31, 2022, we had approximately \$216.1 million of federal and \$78.4 million of state net operating loss, or NOL, carryforwards.
 If not utilized, the portion of these federal NOL carryforwards arising in tax years beginning before 2018 will begin to expire at various dates beginning in 2031, and these state NOL carryforwards will begin to expire at various dates beginning in 2027.
-Under the Tax Act, as modified by the CARES Act, federal net operating losses incurred in taxable years beginning in 2018 and in later years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited for taxable years beginning after 2020.
-It is uncertain how various states will respond to the changes to the federal NOL rules included in the Tax Act and CARES Act.
-However, under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, as interpreted by the U.S. Internal Revenue Service, the amount of benefits from our NOL carryforwards may be impaired or limited if we incur a cumulative stock ownership change of more than 50% over a three-year period.
-The completion of our IPO, follow-on public offerings, private placements and other transactions that have occurred, and future offerings of our securities may trigger, or may have already triggered, such an ownership change.
+Under the Tax Act, as modified by the CARES Act, federal NOLs incurred in taxable years beginning in 2018 and in later years may be carried forward indefinitely, but the deductibility of such federal NOLs is limited for taxable years beginning after 2020 to 80% of taxable income.
+Certain states have conformed to the federal NOL rules included in the Tax Act and CARES Act.
+However, under Section 382 of the Code of 1986, as interpreted by the U.S. Internal Revenue Service, the amount of benefits from our NOL carryforwards may be impaired or limited if we incur ownership changes.
+The completion of our IPO, follow-on public offerings, private placements and other transactions that have occurred, and future offerings of our securities have triggered, and may in the future trigger additional, ownership changes.
+We have determined that three such ownership changes have occurred in the past.
+We have determined that \$38,000 and \$2,000 of our deferred tax assets related to federal NOL and R&D credits, respectively, will expire due to Section 382.

 In addition, since we will need to raise substantial additional funding to finance our operations, we may undergo ownership changes in the future.
-We have not conducted an analysis as to whether such a change of ownership has occurred, but if such a change has occurred or occurs in the future, we will be limited regarding the amount of NOL carryforwards that can be utilized annually in the future to offset taxable income.
-Any such annual limitation may significantly reduce the value of our NOL carryforwards before they expire, which could result in greater tax liabilities than we would incur in the absence of such a limitation.
+Any such additional limitations may significantly reduce the value of our NOL carryforwards before they expire, which could result in greater tax liabilities than we would incur in the absence of such limitations.
 At the state level, there may be periods during which the use of net operating loss carryforwards is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
-For example, California imposed limits on the usability of California state net operating losses to offset taxable income in tax years beginning after 2019 and before 2023.